JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 $$ Pr(F) = {Pr(f)}^{T/L} $$

-Conversely, the probability of success must then be:
+Conversely, the probability of overall success must then be:

 $$ Pr(S) = 1 - Pr(F) $$

-This is a complete description of the probability of success in the simple case where $$ \lambda = 0 $$.
+This is a complete description of the success probability in the simple case where $$ \lambda = 0 $$.
 As we'll see in the next section, the general case is a bit more convoluted.

 ### The general case
 It is tempting to conclude that in the general case where $$ \lambda $$ can take on a non-zero value, we can adjust our model simply by setting $$ K = 1 + \lambda $$.
 Unfortunately, it's not quite that simple.